ghanimj/LoRaThermostat/README.md

 To actually read and display temperature, I used the Si7021 Honeywell module, and the JHD204a 20x4 liquid crystal, controlling both with their own library I found online.

+# Main application design
+I wish I did initialize this project with git when I started, because it really would be nice to look at how disorganized my code first seemed compared to how it is now (relatively, atleast).
+Receiver and Transmitter are separated under their own projects.
+Transmitter and receiver both run a state machine and constantly check for LoRa commands from either side.
+Transmitter sends a metadata guarded buffer via LoRa to be decoded by receiver.
+The thermostat goes to sleep if no commands are received within a duration, the MCU goes to sleep by employing STM32's STOP mode, turns off LCD backlight, and wakes up via external interrupts/every 50 seconds.
+STOP mode was configured so as to save as much power as possible during moments of no operations, even though LoRa being in receive continuous mode draws moderately more power, the MCU balances its own current draw by going to sleep.

+Temperature is moderated using a 'deadzone' mechanic so as to prevent rapid cool/heat furnace mode which could cause issues.
+If temperature is set to cool or heat, but below/above its setpoint, it waits till it crosses setpoint plus or minus its deadzone, then only it turns on either heat or ac.
+For the small duration it wakes up, it sends current temperature data back to transmitter, making sure both modules are in sync.
+This design philosophy was inspired by observing my current Honeywell thermostat.

 # PCB/Schematic Design
 This portion took pretty much 60% of the total project time.
 It was my first introduction to pcb design and I wanted to be absolutely 100% sure that I wouldn't mess anything up (due to